hashicorp/terraform/README.md

 For local dev first make sure Go is properly installed, including setting up a [GOPATH](http://golang.org/doc/code.html#GOPATH).
 You will also need to add `$GOPATH/bin` to your `$PATH`.

 Next, using [Git](https://git-scm.com/), clone this repository into `$GOPATH/src/github.com/hashicorp/terraform`.
 All the necessary dependencies are either vendored or automatically installed, so you just need to type `make`.
 This will compile the code and then run the tests.
 If this exits with exit status 0, then everything is working!
+>Note: if you have AWS credentials sourced in your environment or $HOME/.aws/credentials tests will fail.

 ```sh
 $ cd "$GOPATH/src/github.com/hashicorp/terraform"